leangjia/blender_docs/manual/render/lights/light_object.rst

    whereas the spotlight edges are soft.
    If you want other items to cast soft shadows within the *Spot* area, you will need to alter other shadow settings.
 Show Cone
-   Displays a transparent cone in 3D View to visualize which objects are contained in it.
+   Displays a transparent cone in 3D Viewport to visualize which objects are contained in it.

 .. _light-type-area: